WycliffeAssociates/btt-recorder-docs/docs/menus.rst

 * Source Audio Language - If a source is chosen it will be displayed here.
 Tap on the pencil to change the Source Audio language.
 * Source Audio Location - If a source is chosen it will be displayed here.
 Tap on the pencil to change the Source Audio location.

+Tapping the Trashcan icon at the lower-left deletes your project.
+The other icons along the bottom right are for sharing your project (see `Sharing Your Recordings <https://btt-recorder.readthedocs.io/en/latest/sharing.html#>`_).

-Tap anywhere off the white area to close the Information Menu.
+Tap anywhere outside of the white area to close the Information popup.

 The Verse or Chunk Take Bar in Project Management
 -----